 More common than we think and not just in our gut, we will explore different plants, homeopathic remedies, flower essences and protocols for adults and children to effectively get rid of them safely.
 I will share different case studies to help understand the scope of the problems that parasites can cause and how to rebuild the body after the damage they have done. (all levels) Register Here

-2. Hedonistic Herbalism: A Sensory Experience with Susan Belsinger
+2. Herbs: A Unique Sensory Experience All About Flavor with Susan Belsinger

 Herbs delight us through sensory experience providing us with lovely fragrances and gustatory pleasures.
 For this intensive, Susan Belsinger will discuss some of the basic chemistry of herbs and how scent + taste = flavor.
 Recently described as a “flavor artist”, Susan will discuss how she goes about smelling and tasting herbs and will guide you through a tasting experience.
 She will do hands-on fragrance and flavor profiles of six different herbs representing the four celebrated tastes: sweet, sour, salt and bitter, as well as pungent and umami.
 In addition, she will describe some of her favorite herbs that she uses most often, representing the different tastes.

 This class will expand your herbal horizons—and change your way of thinking about cooking—you will never smell, taste or cook quite the same!
 Each participant will get to make a flavor-packed version of Susan’s recipes for gomasio (sesame, sea salt and seaweed) and umami powder with medicinal mushrooms to take home.
 (Materials fee $5.00) (all levels) Register Here